 Joseph joined Tradewater in 2019 as an Environmental Program Associate and supports the work of the U.S. Ozone Depleting Substances program.
 He studied at Loyola’s Institute for Environmental Science where he spent two years running one of LUC’s student run businesses, Ireland’s.
 After graduating in 2017 with a B.A. in Environmental Studies, Joseph worked with local Chicagoland breweries to help find solutions for waste byproducts of the brewing process, including the foundation for a pipeline connecting rural dairy farmers with urban brewers and advocating for brewers at the Master Brewers Association to research more sustainable brewing techniques and technology.
 Joseph joined the Tradewater team in order to further understand how environmental thought can interact with the world of business—and to hopefully leave a positive mark while he is at it.

-Sumanth joined Tradewater in May 2020 and serves as a Business Operations Associate.
+Sumanth joined Tradewater in May 2020 and serves as a Business Operations Manager.
 He supports the Business Operations and Verifications team at Tradewater by troubleshooting IT issues, managing business operations, and overseeing supporting financial processes, and troubleshooting IT issues.
 Prior to joining Tradewater, he served as a Business Associate at the University of Illinois at Chicago.
 Sumanth has a B.S. in Finance and an MBA from the University of Illinois at Chicago.

 Kevin joined Tradewater in 2019 as a Process Technician.
 Prior to joining Tradewater, he worked in manufacturing as a service technician and production associate.
 He also has several years of catering experience.
 Kevin also holds an A.A.S. from Oakton Community College.